synchronal/medic-rs/README.md

   `verbose`, and is useful when running commands that handle their own progress indicators, for example when using `medic run` from shell scripts.
+- `platform` - an optional list of platforms on which this check should be run, for example `Darwin`, or `FreeBSD`.
+When missing or empty, the check will be run on all platforms.
+- `remedy` - an optional command to print out on failure to suggest as a remediation.
 - `verbose`- when `true`, STDOUT and STDERR of the action are printed as to the console alongside running progress.
-- `allow_failure` - allow medic to continue even when the process fails.
-- `remedy` - an optional command to print out on failure to suggest as a remediation.

 ``` toml
 # runs: (cd ./subdir \